vbv-18/phishing-gamification-app/README.md

 - Docker y Docker Compose
 - Expo Go app in the mobile phone or Android Studio

+## Environment variables
+Rename `.env.example` files at the root and the frontend folders to `.env` and fill all the values.

 # Requirements for running the app
 1. Clone the repository
     ````bash